Translate

 Workshop

-Students will have the opportunity to develop an understanding of material properties – wood, metal and plastics, whilst undertaking a variety of projects in our fully equipped workshop.
-Through this they gain positive experiences in the safe handling and use of electrical machinery and hand tools.
+Students have the opportunity to develop an understanding of material properties – wood, metal and plastics, whilst undertaking a variety of projects in our fully equipped workshop.
+Through this, they gain positive experiences in the safe handling and use of electrical machinery and hand tools.

 Our dedicated workshop staff promote and encourage participation for students of all abilities.